satansdeer/satansdeer.github.com/content/legacy-posts/for-loops-javascript/index.md

 When a for loop executes, the following occurs:

 1. The initializing expression `initialExpression`, if any, is executed.
-This expression usually initializes one or more loop counters.
+This expression one or more loop counters.
 This expression can also declare variables.

     In theory if you don't need to initialize additional variables to use them in this loop - you can omit this part.
 But you'll have to leave the semicolon.